Robin Mountfield

 Sir Robin Mountfield, KCB (16 October 1939 – 9 November 2011) was a British civil servant, who retired in 1999 from his most senior post as Permanent Secretary at the Cabinet Office.

 Early life and education

 Mountfield was born on 16 October 1939.
 He attended Merchant Taylors' School, Crosby and then Magdalen College, Oxford.

 Career

 He joined the Ministry of Power in 1961.
 He rose to the rank of Deputy Secretary in the Department of Trade and Industry in 1984, where he served until 1992 when he transferred to HM Treasury.
 In 1995 he moved to the Cabinet Office as Permanent Secretary responsible for the Office of Public Service there (the remainder of the Office of Public Service and Science after the Office of Science and Technology transferred to DTI).
 In 1998, his role was re-cast as Permanent Secretary at the Cabinet Office, in which he served until his retirement in 1999.

+In retirement he served as a non-executive director for a number of private companies.